The Stitchdown Patina Thunderdome is the preeminent event fostering both community and friendly competition in naturally-developed footwear patina.

 And again, I think it’s very worthwhile to read through what each of the esteemed Thunderdome judges will be looking for.

 Each month, all contestants must submit photo updates to mark the evolution of their footwear.
-Photos will be submitted through a portal that all contestants will have access to.
+Photos will be submitted through the custom-developed (and totally great) Patina Thunderdome by Patina Project app

 Proper, consistent lighting will help you highlight the evolution of your footwear—we recommend picking a set spot and time to take your monthly photo updates to best illuminate the footwear’s journey.

-All photos for general entry must be submitted by Oct 1-5.
-Due to various production delays that potential participants are experiencing, there will also be a secondary late entry window of Nov 1-5.
-But all boots for late entry must remain unworn (outside of trying on inside) before Nov 1-5.
+Due to various production delays that potential participants are experiencing, there will also be a secondary late entry window of Nov 1st-5th, 2022.
+All boots for late entry must remain unworn (other than being tried on inside) before photos are submitted Nov 1st-5th.